gabriele-mastrapasqua/docker-percona-xtradb-cluster-57/README.md

 # proxysql + etcd + mysql percona xtradb cluster 5.7 in swarm mode
-Deploy in swarm mode a proxysql load balancer container, etcd for service discovery and some pecona xtradb cluster for mysql 5.7.
+Deploy in swarm mode a proxysql load balancer container, etcd for service discovery and some pecona xtradb cluster for mysql 5.7. docker swarm will create a overlay network for this stack.

 ## deploy on current node (for testing purpose)